Authors: Dr. Theo Notteboom and Dr. Athanasios Pallis

 Port actors engaging in port pricing need to be aware of some critical foundations:

 - Formal contractual relationships between port actors.
 Not all port actors have direct contractual relationships that involve the charging of prices or tariffs.
 For example, container shipping lines pay container terminal operators for the handling of containers at the terminal.
 The pricing strategy of the terminal operator is thus focused on shipping lines.
 Cargo owners or their representatives (such as freight forwarders or 3PLs) do not pay the container terminal operator for container handling.
-Instead, the shipping line heads to recover the paid terminal handling costs from its customers (cargo owners, freight forwarders) through the freight rate and relevant surcharges, particularly Terminal Handling Charges (THC).
+Instead, the shipping line leads in recovering the paid terminal handling costs from its customers (cargo owners, freight forwarders) through the freight rate and relevant surcharges, particularly Terminal Handling Charges (THC).
 Understanding the contractual relationships between port-related actors is a prerequisite for developing effective pricing strategies.

 - The interaction between the pricing strategies of different actors.
 The pricing strategies of different port-related actors have a mutual influence.
 The pricing system used and the level of fees set by one actor can affect the competitiveness of other actors and the entire port.
 For example, a port authority that levies high land fees to terminal concessionaires might force the latter to charge higher cargo handling fees to the shipping lines, negatively affecting the port’s attractiveness and the competitiveness of local firms.